 why or why not?

 The majority of species I offer, coupled with the average packing density, I do not recommend the method known as ‘drip acclimation’.
 This method can be more stressful or fatal than helpful for many fish.
 It can cause a severely toxic fluctuation in the shipping water environment and is often inadequate to accomplish the act of water temperature equalization.
+Keep in mind that every single 'drip' changes the water chemistry slightly and creates yet another temporary environment for the fish to adapt to prolonging and creating a more stressful transition.
 This method will also require additional equipment needed to effectively use this method.
 Below are my top reasons for not using this insufficient 'old school' method.

-Drip acclimation can cause a reaction in the shipping water by which the wastes produced by fish while in transit may be fueled to reach toxic levels upon introduction of aquarium water.
+Drip acclimation can and often will cause a reaction in the shipping water by which the wastes produced by fish while in transit accompanied by the instant release of the pure oxygen and the chemical additive added to the shipping water will be fueled to reach toxic levels upon introduction of aquarium water.
 This will occur almost instantaneously when the bag is opened.

 Only a relatively small amount of water is used during transit.
 I generally ship fish using about 1/3 the volume of bag with water and 2/3 the volume of the bag containing pure oxygen pumped into the bag upon packing.
 There is enough water to provide safe and relatively comfortable transit of the fish while keeping packing size and water weight inside box at a reasonable level.

 Once the bag is opened the C02 and remaining oxygen they were shipped with is taken off the fish, the clock spins extremely fast towards oxygen depletion, pH spikes, and toxic ammonia spikes in the small amount of shipping water.
-This spike can can not only burn the fishes gills and skin but will strip the slime coat from the fish which will increase its susceptibility to new diseases or infections from its new environment that it may have never been exposed to.
+This spike can can not only burn the fishes gills but will strip the slime coat from the fish and burn the skin which will increase its susceptibility to new diseases or infections from its new environment that it may have never been exposed to.
 Although aeration can be provided by an air pump and air stone to the acclimating fish, as can a water conditioner to fight off the ammonia spike nothing can be done about the sudden pH spike.
 At this point you will now be putting the fish through multiple chemically separate environments within a relatively short amount of time prolonging and inevitably increasing the stress level of the fish.
+Remember, every single 'drip' changes the water chemistry slightly and creates yet another temporary environment for the fish to adapt to.

 In the average home the tendency for this water to be cooled by ambient air temperature (room temperature) outside of the heated aquarium will prevent temperature of water in the bag (or bucket if you have transferred fish from shipping bag to another receptacle for acclimation) from reaching exactly that of the tank by merely slow dripping aquarium water into a bag.